-Now, data flows in from dozens of channels, in any number of formats.
-Like an unruly child, data is often messy and doesn’t play well with others.
-Data lives in the cloud and on individual machines, in legacy systems of all types.
+Data flows into organizations from dozens of channels, in any number of formats.
+And, like an unruly child, data is often messy and doesn’t play well with others.
+It lives in the cloud and on individual machines, in legacy systems of all types.

-It’s a difficult job to wrangle all this data.
-Or, it used to be difficult.
+It’s a difficult job to wrangle all this data — or it used to be.

 “Computers themselves, and software yet to be developed, will revolutionize the way we learn.”

 Instead of clamping down on data flow, forward-thinking companies now embrace trends like data democratization, or the increased accessibility of data resources via end-to-end self-service analytics platforms.

 Data democratization is especially relevant for departments that have taken some of the analysis load from a centralized IT team.
 This comes alive in different forms, from self-trained analysts embedded in the department, to a “data champion” with the technology and moxie to uncover something thrilling from anywhere in the company.